-Please explain your relationship to this person(s): 3.
-Please indicate below the basis on which you believe t (e.g., "Race: African American" or "). hese discriminatory actions were taker Race: Color: National Origin: 4.
-On what date(s) did the alleged discrimination take plac e?
+Home: () Work: () Please explain your elationship to this person(s): pelow the basis on which you believe these discriminatory actions ace: African American" or ").
+Race: Color: National Orig ı: 4.
+On what date(s) id the alleged discrimination take place?
 Date(s): 5.
-Please describe the alleged incident of discrimination.
-P employees involved, if possible.
-Explain what happened a Please include how other persons were treated differently if necessary and attach a copy of written materials pertains nd whom you believe to be responsible from you.
-(Please use additional sheets
+Please describe all transit employ believe to be resp he alleged incident of discrimination.
+Provide the names and titles of es involved, if possible.
+Explain what happened and whom you onsible.
+Please include how other persons were treated differently from you.
+(Please materials pertaining use additional sheets if necessary and attach a copy of written to your case).